 the emerging plan is at an advanced stage but is not yet formally part of the development plan for the area.

-24 During the transitional period for emerging plans submitted for examination (set out in paragraph 220), consistency should be tested against the original Framework published in March 2012.
+22 During the transitional period for emerging plans consistency should be tested against the version of the Framework as applicable, as set out in Annex 1.

 Refusal of planning permission on grounds of prematurity will seldom be justified where a draft plan has yet to be submitted for examination; or – in the case of a neighbourhood plan – before the end of the local planning authority publicity period on the draft plan.
 Where planning permission is refused on grounds of prematurity, the local planning authority will need to indicate clearly how granting permission for the development concerned would prejudice the outcome of the plan-making process.